R-Kearney/X-vs-X-Game/README.md

 # X-vs-X-Game
-Alternate Rules to X's vs O's Game.
+Alternate Rules to X's and O's Game.

 Written In PHP, MYSQL, HTML, CSS